Wilson-ZheLin/leetcode-scraper/README.md

-# 🐍 LeetCode Scraper
+# LeetCode Scraper 🐍

 A simple Python script to extract your LeetCode problem history and export it to a CSV file.
+Feel free to leave a ⭐ if you find it helpful!

 ## Installation and Usage